Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Fort Mill, SC.
-Research from Zillow shows solar panels increase home value by 4.1% on average across the United States.
+Yes, solar panels typically increase home value in Fort Mill.
+Research from Zillow shows homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.